Tmeister/wp-api-jwt-auth/readme.txt

 ###Please read how to configured the plugin https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/

 == Changelog ==
+= 1.3.2 =
+* Fix conflicts with other plugins using the same JWT library adding a wrapper namespace to the JWT class.

 = 1.3.1 =
 * Updating the minimum version of PHP to 7.4
 * Validate the signing algorithm against the supported algorithms @see https://www.rfc-editor.org/rfc/rfc7518#section-3